SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Embryology Seg + Limb Dev I+II.md

 - hemimelia - absence of preaxial/postaxial parts o limb
 - meromelia - general term for absence in part - any part
 - ectrodactyly - absence of number of digits, any number
-	- "lobster claw, claw instead of hand bc of missing central digits"
+	- "lobster claw, claw instead of hand bc of missing central digits" -
+Ectrodactyly, also known as split-hand/split-foot malformation, is characterized by:
+	- A deep central cleft in the hand or foot
+	- Absence of central digits (commonly the third digit)
+	- Fusion or malformation of the remaining digits
 -  polydactyly - excessive digits - a mirror img seen , maybe another ZPA , sonic hedgehog signalling issue?
 - syndactyly - presence of interdigital webs
 	- decreased apoptosis
 - brachydactyly - short digits -
 	- think impacted by hox genes = hox 13 = best for outgrowth.
 - split foot / hand = no central components
 - adactyly - loss of all digits on limb

 impact of pysical environment